pjr93/tab-organizer/README.md

 If you drag a tab outside of all the boxes, it will open that tab in a new window.
 It will not focus to that window, but of course you can right click on it to get immediately to the new window and its first tab.

+## Saving and loading

+There are two kinds of save states: internal and download.

+Internal states are states that are saved in the local chromium storage.
+You can save and load at will up to 50Mb I believe.

+External states are states that are saved locally by a .json file.
+These have to be sent through downloads and uploads, but otherwise will save and restore all of your tabs

+WARNING: I noticed brave://extensions tab not save properly.
+This might happen with other tabs.
+Let me know if you notice them